 If you hadn’t taken insurance out before the coronavirus pandemic, but are having to cancel your big day, there are still ways that you may be able to get your money back.
 The same applies if you have insurance but your claim has been refused.
 If you have paid for services using a credit card, the first step is to contact your bank/ credit card provider and outline your situation to them.
 Anything you’ve paid for using a credit card with a cost between £100 and £30,000 has protection in case anything goes wrong.
 And we can all agree that the Covid-19 pandemic constitutes something going very wrong.

 Section 75 of the Consumer Credit Act states that the credit card company is jointly liable for any breach in contract (which includes the cancellation of a wedding service by a venue or supplier) and therefore you can claim your money back directly from them.
 Debit cards payments aren’t protected by this act unfortunately, but you can still speak to your card provider as in some cases they are able to process a chargeback, which essentially reverses the transaction.

 The law states that businesses are not allowed to make a profit from the pandemic, so a venue or supplier would not be able to put their prices up once you’ve postponed to make more money from you at a later date.
 So, if you are being asked to pay a lot more for your postponed wedding, you need to talk to your venue and let them know that this isn’t acceptable.

-However, you need to take into account that weddings in 2021 may bit a little bit more expensive in line with inflation (the rise in cost of goods and services over time), and a venue or supplier is entitled to reflect that in the new price.
+However, you need to take into account that weddings in late 2021 and 2022 may bit a little bit more expensive in line with inflation (the rise in cost of goods and services over time), and a venue or supplier is entitled to reflect that in the new price.
 If for any reason you think a wedding business or supplier isn’t treating you fairly and may be breaking the new laws and guidelines and you can’t resolve the issues directly with them you can fill in a form here for help from the CMA.